loku5534/Node-Basic-Folder-Structure/Readme.md

 - `TOKEN_SERVER_PORT` - the port number for the token server
 - `TOKEN_EXPIRY_TIME` - the token expiry time (e.g. "24h")

-👨‍💻 This project was created by Awais Ahmad (@itsahmadawais) and can be used as a starting point for building secure and scalable Node.js and Express applications with MongoDB.
+👨‍💻 This project was created by Imran farhat (imranfarhat70@gmail.com) and can be used as a starting point for building secure and scalable Node.js and Express applications with MongoDB.